 The interior of Naples Cathedral never fails to dazzle and the sixteen pillars of the long nave support arches flanked by granite columns.
 One of the highlights is the Chapel of San Gennaro, the third chapel on the right as you enter the cathedral.

-It’s fascinatingly ornate, containing the precious phials of the saint’s blood and his skull in a silver bust-reliquary from 1305.
+It’s fascinatingly ornate, containing the precious vials of the saint’s blood and his skull in a silver bust reliquary from 1305.
 Look out for the swirling dome fresco, with its depiction of Paradise.

 FUN FACT: MIRACLE OF THE BLOOD

 San Gennaro was martyred at Pozzuoli, just outside Naples, in 305 AD.
-When his body was transferred here, two phials of his dried blood liquefied in the bishop’s hands, since which time the “miracle” has continued to repeat itself no fewer than three times a year.
-On the first Saturday in May, 9th of September, and the 16th of December, the blood is brought out for the infamous blood liquefaction ceremony There is still a great deal of folklore surrounding this event.
-San Gennaro is regarded as the savior and defender of Naples, and if the miracle does not occur, it is considered to be inauspicious for the city of Naples.
-Neapolitans take this ritual with deadly seriousness.
-Interestingly, one of the few occasions in recent times that Gennaro’s blood didn’t liquify was in 1944, an event followed by Vesuvius’s last eruption.
-The last times were in 1980, the year of the catastrophic Campania earthquake, and in 1988, the day after which Naples lost an important soccer match to their rivals, AC Milan, which cost them the title that year.
+When his body was transferred here, two vials of his dried blood liquefied in the bishop’s hands, since which time the “miracle” has continued to repeat itself no fewer than three times a year.
+On the Saturday before the first Sunday in May, the 19th of September, and the 16th of December, the blood is brought out for the infamous blood liquefaction ceremony There is still a great deal of folklore surrounding this event.
+San Gennaro is regarded as the savior and defender of Naples, and if the miracle does not occur, it is considered inauspicious for the city of Naples.
+Neapolitans take this ritual with deadly seriousness and you’ll witness people of every age and background imploring and cajoling that Gennaro do his civic duty by consenting for his blood to liquefy and thus protect the city.
+On previous (but not all) occasions when the blood failed to liquefy on the saint’s feast day, it signaled bad news for Naples.
+The miracle did not occur in 1939 and 1940, coinciding with the beginning of WWII and Italy’s entry into the conflict, and again in 1944, an event followed by Vesuvius’s last eruption.
+Two months after the blood failed to liquefy in September 1980, the Irpinia earthquake devastated dozens of structures in Naples.
+In 1988, the day after the blood failed to liquefy, SSC Napoli (Naples’s major soccer team) lost an important soccer match to their rivals, AC Milan, which cost them the Serie A title that year.
 Whatever the truth of the miracle, it’s undoubtedly a major event in the Neapolitan calendar.

 15. Sunset Views From Castel Sant’Elmo